nicholaswinter/slave2al/Wk 7/readme.md

 <img width="1280" alt="Screen Shot 2020-09-17 at 4 53 27 pm" src="https://user-images.githubusercontent.com/68719286/93433801-72d67a00-f906-11ea-98f6-2f30036ae146.png">

 <img width="1280" alt="Screen Shot 2020-09-17 at 4 53 06 pm" src="https://user-images.githubusercontent.com/68719286/93433794-723de380-f906-11ea-844e-3961107fcba4.png">

+<h3>Assignment checkpoint</h3>

+Currently liking this exploration of Practical Vs Play.
+Having changed my idea again, I've had to comprimise initial research, and will need to start again re: getting better resources to justify the creation of this system.
+How will I work this within my current timeframe?
+Taking this text experiment I may be able to create something that looks to manipulate type?
+COME ON NICK, FIGURE IT OUT.